aicha-koureich/multi-backend-gemm-benchmark/README.md

 # multi-backend-gemm-benchmark
 This project explores the GPU software stack from the ground up, moving from CPU baselines to multi-backend GPU compute.
 The goal is to gain hands-on experience with low level GPU programming and performance tuning across different APIs.

 It implements GEMM (General Matrix Multiplication) across multiple backends and profiles performance across matrix sizes.
-I've developed it on my GTX 1660 Super, with additional runs on Google Colab (T4) and an Intel UHD Graphics iGPU.
+I've first developed it on my GTX 1660 Super, then switched to Google Colab (T4).

 ## Architecture
 ```